barrientosvctor/nvim/README.md

 ### LSP

 * If you want to install a new language server.
-Make sure to first adding it to [lsp config](/plugin/lspconfig.lua) file.
+Make sure to first adding it to [lsp config](/init.lua#L248) object.
 Then restart Neovim.
 The language server will download automatically and ready to use.

 If you don't know how to configure any language server, take a look at this [documentation](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md).